 Insurance Fraud [720 ILCS 5/17-10.5]

-Illinois defines insurance fraud as the act of knowingly, attempting, or causing to obtain control over the property of an insurance property by deception through false claims with the intent to deprive the insurance company of its property.
+Insurance fraud is the act of knowingly, attempting, or causing to obtain control over the property of an insurance property by deception through false claims with the intent to deprive the insurance company of its property.
 Actually receiving insurance benefits is not required for a conviction of insurance fraud.

 Forgery is a fairly well-known crime, perhaps because of its prevalence in movies and entertainment.
 The crime is, however, quite more extensive than many understand.
 In Illinois, a person may be charged with the crime of forgery if he or she knowingly, and with the intent to defraud: